-The Risk Management Committee has been established in terms of both staff, members and other stakeholders of FMPPLA which stipulated that, one of the responsibilities of the Accounting Officer is to ensure that a constitutional institution has and maintains effective, efficient and transparent systems of financial and risk management and internal control as envisaged in the above Act.
+The Risk Management Committee has been established in terms of FMPPLA which stipulated that, one of the responsibilities of the Accounting Officer is to ensure that a constitutional institution has and maintains effective, efficient and transparent system of financial and risk management and internal control as envisaged in the above Act.
 Risk assessment was conducted in the year under review.